Find us on:

 The group was established in 2004 with the aim of providing opportunities for local people to engage with and participate in quality arts events and activities.

-Our most notable event is the Carrick Carnival of Light which involves several weeks of lantern workshops in Girvan and surrounding rural area culminating in the River of Light Lantern Parade through the town ending at the shore front, where our resident artist David Powell has over the years developed a spectacular fire show.
+Our most notable event is the Carrick Festival of Light which involves several weeks of lantern workshops in Girvan and surrounding rural area culminating in the River of Light Lantern Parade through the town ending at the shore front, where our resident artist David Powell has over the years developed a spectacular fire show.

 Crag Community Arts aims to promote, maintain, improve and advance the education of children, young people and adults, particularly by encouragement of the Arts and creativity.